Ev1dentSnow/Artemis/README.md

 This project uses the gradle build system for managing all required libraries.
 All required libraries can be found in this repository's "build.gradle" file

+## Contributing

+This code is released "as is".
+Feel free to fork it if you wish, but no pull requests will be reviewed or accepted

 ## Acknowledgements